rightkick/Notes/terraform/README.md

 It keeps the state of the deployed infrastructure.
 The state is stored in a local file named `terraform.tfstate` and this file should not be version controlled in git since it may include sensistive information.
 When working with a team it is best stored in a central S3 bucket or shared storage.

 ## Terraform commands
 - `terraform init`: initialize the project.
-It will download andy providers also locally to be used when applying the code.
+It will download any providers also locally to be used when applying the code.
 - `terraform plan`: shows the planned execution.
 It is similar to a dry-run apply.
 - `terraform validate`: validate that your configuration is correct.
 - `terraform fmt`: formats the configuration for improved readability.